uofajillian/edx-documentation/en_us/xblock/source/getting_started/setup_sdk.rst

 Before you continue, make sure that you're familiar with the subjects in the :ref:`Install XBlock Prerequisites` section.

-When you have installed all prerequisities, you are ready to set up the `XBlock SDK`_ in a virtual environment.
+When you have installed all prerequisites, you are ready to set up the `XBlock SDK`_ in a virtual environment.
 To do this, complete the following steps.

 .. contents:: Section Contents: